23Tarandeep57/Mine-Safety-Analysis/README.md

 ### 3. Accident Pattern Analysis

-MineGuard AI reveals hidden insights such as:
+The **AccidentAnalysisModule** provides insights into:

-- ⏳ **Temporal Trends**
+- ⏳ **Temporal Trends:** Accidents by month, season, or year
-- 🌦️ **Seasonal Correlations**
+- 🌦️ **Seasonal Correlation:** Detects higher risks during specific weather conditions
-- 📍 **Geographical Hotspots**
+- 📍 **Geographical Patterns:** Hotspot regions prone to certain types of accidents
-- ⚙️ **Cause Distribution**
+- ⚙️ **Cause Distribution:** Frequent causes by mine type and state

-🧩 *These insights help generate preventive strategies from historical data.*
+🧩 *Also provides recommendations to avoid accidents using historical data Helps decision-makers predict and mitigate risks before they escalate.*

 ---

 ### 4. Proactive Alert Generation

-Continuously monitors for emerging hazards:
+The **AlertGenerator** continuously scans new incidents for:

-- Repeated accidents of the same cause
+- Recurrent patterns (e.g., repeated gas explosions in the same region)
-- Seasonal or regional spikes
+- Seasonal spikes in accident frequency
-- Recurrence in high-risk areas
+- Sudden anomalies in causes or severity

-⚠️ *When thresholds are exceeded, alerts are logged and published for dashboards or notifications.*
+⚠️ When thresholds are breached, **MineGuard AI** automatically generates alerts and stores them in MongoDB for dashboard visualization or email notifications.

 ---

 ### 5. Asynchronous Multi-Agent System

-The system runs using **`asyncio`** for concurrent, scalable operations:
+Each agent runs independently via `asyncio`, enabling:

-- ⚡ Real-time report monitoring
+- Concurrent scraping, analysis, and Q&A
-- 🧩 Fault-tolerant architecture
+- High throughput and scalability
-- 📈 Scalable to multiple data sources
+- Fault-tolerant design (agents can restart independently)

 ---